 Anyone teaching chemistry at every level of education

-All learning objects selected will be uploaded in the repository operated by the European Chemistry and Chemical Engineering Education Network.
+All learning objects selected will be uploaded to the repository operated by the European Chemistry and Chemical Engineering Education Network.

 All participants will have free access to the repository for educational purposes.

 Submission of learning objects will take place from September 15th to December 31st, 2016.

 The electronic product must be named in the following way:

 In the contest website http://ecampus.chem.auth.gr/contest/ webpage the learning objects will be uploaded and presented for voting.

 If there are more than three learning objects by country, the national coordinator together with a nominated expert by the other colleagues of the country, will select the three best artworks based on the following parameters::

 - Innovation: 40/100